 Finding the best cable provider can be a serious undertaking.
 You will want to find the ideal package with a company that won't charge you more than your budget affords.
-There are a lot of things to consider-the location, reception, contract terms, as well as many other factors.
+Where you live and which types of programs you prefer to watch are important factors to consider when deciding between cable providers.

 In my review, I made sure reliability, cost, customer service, and channel selection were at the top of my list.
 Television preferences are unique to each one of us, so there may be other factors you should consider.
 Because a cable TV subscription is a hefty investment, I've reviewed the best cable providers to help you find which company best suits your needs.

 Best Cable Providers: What to Consider

 When I was researching cable providers in my area, I narrowed my search to reception, bundles, and contracts.
 Simply put, the best cable providers should be reliable in poor weather, user-friendly when you're finding shows to watch, and hassle-free when you're doing anything else.
 If you're in the market for cable TV, reflect on these areas when you do your own research.

 Cable and satellite have very different reception issues.
 Satellite is affected by weather conditions and physical obstructions.
 If you can set up your dish somewhere that will have a clear path to the sky, then you will get the best reception.
 If your satellite does go out, it is probably only temporary.
 Cable is typically safe from storms and the wind but when it does go out it might mean a serious issue has occurred and may take a long while to fix.

 Many TV providers offer packages that bundle other services like phone and Internet together.
 So if you are in the market for any of those services at once, I would keep that in mind.